AdobeDocs/data-collection-apis/src/pages/endpoints/index.md

 Adobe offers several endpoints that facilitate the interaction with the Edge Network:

-* Edge Network APIs: Includes the `interact` and `collect` endpoints, sending data directly to a datastream
+* **Edge Network APIs**: Includes the `interact` and `collect` endpoints, sending data directly to a datastream
-* Media Edge APIs: Includes 18 endpoints that allow you to compose a streaming media session on Adobe's servers.
+* **Media Edge APIs**: Includes 18 endpoints that allow you to compose a streaming media session on Adobe's servers.
 When the session completes, those events are aggregated into a smaller number of events and sent to the desired datastream.

 The benefits of using these endpoints include: